 |Certificate in Automation Technology

 The fees shown (inclusive of 7% GST) are indicative as they are based on prevailing funding policies and subject to review.
 Module Certificate fee is payable on a semester basis.

 *Not subjected to GST

 - The fees shown (inclusive of 7% GST) are indicative as they are based on prevailing funding policies and subject to review.

 - Module Certificate Fee is payable on a semester basis.

-- Part-Time Diploma course participants who submit the withdrawal notification 2 weeks before course commencement, an administrative fee of $50 (before GST) and Student Union related fees would be levied.
+- Part-time diploma course participants who submit withdrawal notification more than 2 weeks before semester commencement, an administrative fees of $50 + GST and Student Union related fees would be levied.

 Terms and Conditions